-Install the inlet tube as follows:
+Install the sampling tube as follows:

-- 1. Drill a $3/4^{"}$ hole in the duct directly opposite the hole already drilled for the sampling tube.
-Make sure the hole is 1 to 2" below the inlet hole on the opposite side of the duct to allow for moisture drainage. - 2.
+- 1. Drill a 3/4" hole in the duct opposite the hole already drilled for the sampling tube.
+Drill the hole 1" to 2" below the inlet hole on the opposite side of the duct to allow for moisture drainage away from the detector. - 2.
 Slide the sampling tube with the flange into the housing bushing that meets the air flow first.
 Position the tube so that the arrow points into the air flow.
-Secure the tube flange to the housing bushing with two #6 self-tapping screws. - 3.
-From inside the duct, couple the other sections of the sampling tube to the section already installed using the 1/2 inch conduit fittings supplied.
+Secure the tube flange to the housing bushing with two #6 self-tapping screws.

+- 3. From inside the duct, couple the other sections of the sampling tube to the section already installed using the 1⁄2" conduit fittings supplied.
 Make sure that the holes on both of the air inlet tubes are lined up and facing into the air flow. - 4.
-Trim the end of the tube protruding through the duct so that 1 to 2 inches of the tube extend outside the duct.
+Trim the end of the tube protruding through the duct so that 1" to 2" of the tube extend outside the duct.
 Plug this end with the end cap and tape closed any holes in the protruding section of the tube.
 Be sure to seal the duct when the tube protrudes.